- Profile of rifaximin and its potential in the treatment of irritable bowel syndrome

 When you treat this imbalance of bacteria in the small intestine with specific antibiotics, you reduce the amount of gas being produced, which can reduce symptoms.

-For some people just treating this bacterial overgrowth can solve the problem, but others will need to address the other underlying causes which enabled this bacterial overgrowth in the first place.
-(I will touch upon prevention later.)
+For some people just treating this bacterial overgrowth can solve the problem, but others will need to address other underlying causes which enabled this bacterial overgrowth in the first place.
+(We will touch upon prevention later)

 Xifaxan for SIBO and IBS

 While there are a few different antibiotics usually prescribed to treat SIBO and IBS, the most common antibiotic is Xifaxan (Rifaximin).